SeeddheeCodes/BsicML/README.md

 - Hamming Distance

-T0 find the distance between two points
+To find the distance between two points
 - Points can be multi dimensional
-    - TO find the distance between two points the should be in the same dimension
+- T0 find the distance between two points the should be in the same dimension